What is TidesDB?

 Core Features

-- ACID transactions with full MVCC (Multi-Version Concurrency Control) supporting 5 isolation levels:
+- ACID transactions with MVCC supporting 5 isolation levels:

-- Bidirectional iterators support seek, forward and backward traversal with heap-based merge-sort across active memtables, immutable memtables, and SSTables.
-Lock-free iteration with reference counting prevents premature deletion during concurrent operations.
-Snapshot isolation ensures consistent iteration even during concurrent writes and compactions.
+- Bidirectional iterators with heap-based merge-sort across memtables and SSTables.
+Snapshot isolation ensures consistent iteration during concurrent writes and compactions.

-- TTL (time-to-live) support for key-value pairs with automatic expiration.
-Expired entries are skipped during reads and removed during compaction.
-Sequence number-based MVCC ensures correct handling of expired versions.
+- TTL support for automatic key-value expiration.
+Expired entries skipped during reads and removed during compaction.

 - Three sync modes ·